Civil Litigation and Dispute Resolution LLM

 - Develop your knowledge of civil litigation, arbitration and mediation in a unique practice focused course

-- Learn in small classes of between 6 and 20 students
+- Learn in small classes

 - Get taught by barristers and solicitors with experience of practice